FSou1/QuickReply/README.md

 # QuickReply

-> ✎ A chrome extension for quick replies to frequently asked questions.

 🌟 The main purpose of this extension is to make answers to frequently asked questions faster.

 * Sometimes you might need to reply to a lot of people;